bcperth01/blogV1/readme.md

 ## Item 4 in Detail - Switch over to Postgres

-The reason is to gain access to Postgres fule search text capabilities.
+The reason is to gain access to Postgres full search text capabilities.
 We will not use an ORM to see how complicated things are with an "all SQL" solution.
 We will assess the benefits of later adopting an ORM - like Sequelise The model is also extended to include 3 tables: users, articles and comments